 - Increased free T3

 Graves’ disease is the most common cause of thyrotoxicosis.
-It is common in females of 20 – 40 years.
-It is an autoimmune disorder, type – II hypersensitivity, in which the IgG antibodies are formed that activates the thyroid gland by attaching at TSH-receptors.
-Hence, they are called thyroid stimulating immunoglobulins (TSI).
-This prolonged activation of TSH-receptors by TSI signals thyroid gland to increase the production and secretion of thyroid hormones.
+It is common in females of 20 – 40 years of age.
+It is an autoimmune disorder with type-II hypersensitivity, in which the IgG antibodies are formed that activate the thyroid gland by attaching at TSH-receptors.
+Hence, they are called thyroid-stimulating immunoglobulins (TSI).
+This prolonged activation of TSH-receptors by TSI signals the thyroid gland to increase the production and secretion of thyroid hormones.

 Pretibial myxedema is a skin condition in which non-inflamed, indurated, shiny-pink or purple-brown colored lesions are present in the lower anterio-lateral leg, but it may occur anywhere.
 This term is a double misnomer, as these lesions occur in Graves’ disease (not myxedema) and are not limited to the pretibial area.